ruszkipista/spring/restapi-employee/README.md

 $ sudo apt-get update
 $ sudo apt-get install mariadb-server
 ```
-Check installation, it should display the version, distribution, operating system, and architecture.:
+Check installation, it should display the version, distribution, operating system, and architecture:
 ```Bash
 $ mysqladmin --version
 mysqladmin  Ver 9.1 Distrib 10.3.34-MariaDB, for debian-linux-gnu on x86_64